 Our mill-direct relationships in the Pacific Northwest allow us to source the finest lumber for each project, giving you access to a wide selection of high-end heavy timbers you can enjoy inside and out.
 Our buildings are designed with the highest grade of lumber available – select structural grade – for superior structural integrity and beauty.
 This ensures our custom structures are built to last and will look beautiful for decades with proper maintenance.
 Additionally, we partner with America’s best suppliers of specialty siding, hardware, and more to provide you with plenty of customization options for your project.
 That way, you can personalize your design according to your style and needs.

-From builder-favorite Douglas fir to Western red cedar, DC Builders offers clients a variety of wood species to choose from for their custom build.
-Find out more about the different types of wood species we offer as finish and framing materials for your project:
+From builder-favorite Douglas fir to Western red cedar, DC Builders offers clients a variety of wood options to choose from for their custom build.
+Find out more about the different types of wood options we offer as finish and framing materials for your project:

 Known for its superior strength and durability, Douglas fir is considered to be one of the best wood types for building.
 Compared to other North American softwoods, Douglas fir is the highest rated in both strength and stiffness.
 This makes Douglas fir a favorite amongst builders and carpenters, and the perfect building material for residential and commercial structures in any location.

 Redwood is a popular wood species that is both structurally sound and strikingly beautiful.
 Commonly used as decking material, redwood also makes a perfect interior and exterior design element.
 With its rich, deep red color, this lumber will give your entryway or backyard space an extra bit of flair and stay beautiful for ages.